Why You’re Never Going To Travel Around The World

 “I can’t quit.
 My mom will kill me.”

-They are all somewhat valid, but within just these responses, I hear emotions like fear, greed and guilt.
+They are all somewhat valid, but in these responses, I detect subtle emotions like fear, greed and guilt.
 You’re either not brave enough to accept an uncertain future, you don’t want to waste the time you’ve already invested in your career, or you care too much about what people will think of you.
 And the thing is, none of that’s going to change tomorrow, the day after, or even a year from now.

 Breaking The Cycle

-Those of us who are lucky enough to have this decision to make.
-It’s about breaking the cycle, accepting uncertainty and the risk of doing something you haven’t done before.
+For those who are lucky enough to even have this decision to make, it’s about breaking the cycle, accepting uncertainty and the risk of doing something you haven’t done before.
 You have to get out of your comfort zone and be brave enough to do what most others are not willing to do.

 Because, to me, it’s better to deliberately take control of your destiny and do things on your own terms than to things just happen to you and having to react to it.
 But sometimes it doesn’t matter.
 I’ve seen people lose their job and inadvertently ended up pursuing their dream because getting fired was easier than having to purposely quit.